Gigantes Islands

-Islas de Gigantes (Spanish: Gigantes Islands lit: Giant Islands) (variously Islas Gigantes, Higantes group, or Gigantes group) is an island chain within the larger Western Visayas archipelago in the Visayan Sea.
-It is part of the municipality of Carles, Iloilo, Philippines, and the northernmost part of Iloilo province.
-The Gigantes islands consist of about ten islands; the two largest are Gigantes Norte (North Gigantes) and Gigantes Sur (South Gigantes).
-According to the 2010 census, it has a population of 12,224.
+Islas de Gigantes (Spanish: Gigantes Islands lit: Giants' Islands) (variously Islas Gigantes, Higantes group, or Gigantes group) is an island chain within the larger Western Visayas archipelago in the Visayan Sea.
+It is part of the municipality of Carles in the northernmost part of Iloilo province, Philippines.
+The Gigantes Islands consist of about ten islands; the two largest are Gigantes Norte (North Gigantes) and Gigantes Sur (South Gigantes).
+According to the 2020 census, it has a population of 14,332 residents.
 There is also a lighthouse on Gigantes Norte.

 Location and geography

 The Gigantes islands are located roughly 18 km from Panay Island in the Visayan Sea.
 Gigantes Norte is 213 m at its highest point, while Gigantes Sur is 232 m at its highest point.
 A narrow 0.5 mi channel separates the two islands.
-Nearby islands include Balbagon Island, which is 6 km west of Gigantes Sur and is part of barangay Lantangan.
+Nearby islands include Balbagon Island, which is 6 km west of Gigantes Sur and is part of the barangay Lantangan.

-In addition to the two main islands, the Gigantes group includes the following minor islets: Bulubadiang, Gigantillo, and Gigantuna are islets southeast of Gigantes Norte, while Antonia, Bantigui, Cabugao, Tanguingui, and Turnina are islands and islets south of Gigantes Sur.
+In addition to the two main islands, the Gigantes group includes the following minor islets: Bulubadiang, Gigantillo, and Gigantuna are islets southeast of Gigantes Norte, while Antonia (Cabugao Gamay), Bantigui, Cabugao Daku, Tanguingui, and Turnina are islands and islets south of Gigantes Sur.

-The Gigantes group consists of the following four barangays.
-On Gigantes Norte is Asluman and Granada and on Gigantes Sur is Lantangan and Gabi.
+The Gigantes group consists of the following four barangays: on Gigantes Norte is Asluman and Granada and on Gigantes Sur is Lantangan and Gabi.

 History

 The Gigantes group used to be called Sabuluag, or Salauag, which is the name of a species of tree endemic to the islands.
 During the Spanish colonial era, the name was changed to Gigantes.
 Local legend describes coffins found inside Bakwitan Cave that contained gigantic sets of human bones, which constituted the name change.
 For this reason, locals also believe the island is inhabited by engkantos.

-A lighthouse was built on Gigantes Norte some time before 1895.
+A lighthouse was built on Gigantes Norte sometime before 1895.
 Designated ARLHS PHI-094, the white 38 ft tower features a keeper's house and a focal point 77 ft in the air, which flashes once every ten seconds.
 Lantangan Elementary School in Gigantes Sur has a student population of 1,144, which is higher than the populations of mainland schools.